 AFTER THE DISASTER: IS YOUR DOG READY?

-To prepare your dog for a natural disaster, store the following supplies and first add terms in a paster bin or a trash can with a lid.
+To prepare your dog for a natural disaster, store the following supplies and first aid items in a protected area, in a portable container such as a plantic thin ea ratural cut with a id.